 Next Thursday, I had my website back up and running with my first self-hosted WordPress blog.

 A week later, after realising that I had jumped in at the deep end without doing any research before I embarked on my tragic blog deployment, I hit Google Search with earnest and started finding out where I went so wrong.

 Learning lessons as a self-publisher

 Lesson learned, well two, in fact.
 One was that it would have been easier, and more sensible if I had spent a lot more time doing my research before I blew up my site.

-The second though was that my crash in at the deep end and just do it approach was probably a much faster way to learn in the end.
+The second, however, was that my crash in at the deep end and just do it approach was probably a much faster way to learn in the end.

 A few months later, when it came time to install my second blog, it took me less than half an hour, and it all went without a hitch.

-Learning lessons is what self-publishing is all about.
+Learning a valuable lesson is what self-publishing is all about.
 The self part of the word explains this very well.
 There is so much that a self-publishing author has to learn how to do, themselves.

 The skills you need to acquire in self-publishing